Curriculum

 We are...musicians.

 “Oh, there ain’t no bugs on me!”
-No, it’s not a grammatically questionable commentary on mosquitoes, it’s the beginning of music class and the group is belting out an old a campfire favorite for which they have created many new verses.
-Twice a week, students' spontaneous music-making is encouraged through singing, games, movement, and call-and-response activities.
-Using instruments around them -- djembe drums, xylophones, bells, recorders, ukuleles – students create stories in sound.
+No, it’s not a grammatically questionable commentary on mosquitoes, it’s the beginning of music class and the group is belting out an old campfire favorite for which they have created many new verses.
+Twice a week, students' spontaneous music-making is encouraged through singing, games, movement, and technology.
+Using instruments around them – djembe drums, xylophones, bells, Boomwhackers, ukuleles – students experience and experiment with sound.

 Physical Education